-Your doctor will likely take culture swabs from the corners of the mouth, which they’ll send to a lab to test.
+Your doctor will likely take culture swabs from the corners of your mouth to send to a lab to test.
 This will help them definitively diagnose a cause.

-While many cases of angular cheilitis are relatively easy to treat, once your doctor identifies the underlying cause you do want to treat it.
+While many cases of angular cheilitis are relatively easy to treat, once your doctor identifies an underlying cause, you’ll want to treat it.

 If it’s the result of a bacterial or fungal infection — which most are — the infection could spread to adjacent skin.
 It could also lead to oral thrush.

-The underlying cause of the angular cheilitis will determine treatment.
-If your doctor suspects a nutritional deficiency, they will likely recommend making dietary or supplement recommendations.
+The underlying cause of angular cheilitis will determine treatment.
+If your doctor suspects a nutritional deficiency, they’ll likely recommend making dietary or supplement recommendations.